 Theresa handles all the “behind the scenes” for the team – handling all the paperwork, day to day financials, travel for the team and helping wherever needed.
 She also assists with drive team selections and finalization of the essays and presentations for grants and awards.

 Theresa works for Yeoman Technology Group as an Amazon Merchandiser.
 When not working or with the Techno Titans, she enjoys spending time with friends and family, reading, watching college sports and traveling.
-She lives in Suwanee with Howard and their dog, Jake and cat, Scarlet.
+She lives in Suwanee with Howard and their dog, Jake and cats, Scarlet and Jared.

 The 2019-2020 season was Matthew's first with the Techno Titans.
 Currently, he is helping evaluate new cameras for use by the vision processing team, assisting with the construction of field elements, and assisting with the programming team.
 He is a certified expert on the contents of aisles 13, 21, and 22 of the local hardware store.
 By day Matthew is a data analyst for Cox Communications.
 By night he enjoys tinkering on various projects in the basement, maintaining his vintage Ford truck, and annoying his two dogs.
 He lives in Johns Creek with his wife Julia and son Dominic.